 Should You Replace a Plastic Nut on Your Guitar?

-Any experienced guitar player will tell you that the nut is one of the most important parts of the instrument.
-The nut helps to define the spacing between the strings, and it also plays a role in determining the action of the guitar.
+Any experienced player will tell you that the nut is one of the most important parts of the instrument!
+It helps to define the spacing between the strings.
+But also plays a role in determining the action of the guitar.

-It also makes the guitar sound different by allowing the strings to ring out longer, which produces a brighter, more balanced tone.
+It also makes the guitar sound different.
+This is done by allowing the strings to ring out longer, which produces a brighter, more balanced tone.

 For these reasons, many guitarists choose to replace their factory-installed plastic nuts with bone.